Updated on by Sarina

 The stitch is called double running stitch because the basis of this stitch is a running stitch.
 Running stitch is used two times here.
-One line of running stitch is done and then in reverse, coming back and filling all the gaps left by the first stitch
+One line of running stitch is done and then in reverse, coming back and filling all the gaps left by the first stitch.
+The result is an unbroken line of stitch which looks same on the back and the front.

 How to do the Holbein stitch